MasihMoafi/Memory/docs/fine_tuning_guide.md

 ## Step 1: Collect Training Data

-For a historical persona like Napoleon, you'll need:
+For a domain expert persona, you'll need:

-- **Primary Sources**: Letters, speeches, memoirs written by Napoleon
+- **Primary Sources**: Books, papers, and articles written by experts in the field
-- **Secondary Sources**: Biographies, historical accounts, documentaries
+- **Secondary Sources**: Interviews, lectures, and presentations by experts
-- **Synthetic Data**: Generated Q&A pairs demonstrating how Napoleon would respond to questions
+- **Synthetic Data**: Generated Q&A pairs demonstrating expert responses to domain questions

-**Example Data Sources for Napoleon:**
+**Example Data Sources for a Physics Expert:**
-- The Correspondence of Napoleon Bonaparte
+- Academic papers on physics topics
-- Napoleon's Memoirs
+- Transcripts of lectures by renowned physicists
-- The Campaigns of Napoleon
+- Books explaining complex physics concepts
-- Excerpts from first-person accounts of interactions with Napoleon
+- Interviews with physics experts

 **Data Collection Tips:**
-- Focus on material that captures the persona's voice and perspective
+- Focus on material that captures the expert's voice and perspective
-- Include a variety of topics relevant to the persona
+- Include a variety of topics within the domain
 - Aim for at least 50-100 high-quality examples
-- Balance factual knowledge with personality traits
+- Balance technical knowledge with communication style

 ## Step 2: Format Data for Fine-Tuning